Dwarf mongoose mainly eat insects like locusts, beetles, spiders, termites, grubs and mealworms, but occasionally eat smaller mammals like mice!

-The group has a social structure with each Mongoose having a job to do.
-One of the most important of these jobs is that of the lookout who keeps a check on what's going on around and about their Mongoose enclosure while the rest of his clan are up to their daily activities.
+The group has a social structure with each mongoose having an important role.
+One of the most important of these jobs is the lookout, who keeps a check on what’s going on around while the rest of his clan are up to their daily activities.

-Each year the dominant pair of the group produce a litter of about three or four young, which the rest of the group help to care for.
-They make short chirrup sounds to communicate with each other.
-Listen hard and you might hear them.
+Each year the dominant pair of the group produce a litter of three or four young, which the rest of the group help to care for.
+They make short CHIRRUP sounds to communicate with each other and a loud alarm call to warn other when there’s a predator near.
+Listen hard and you might hear them!